API Reference

 Connections APIs

-Retrieves a list of connections for all the organizations
+Retrieves a list of connections in the environment

 Retrieves the complete configuration and status details for a specific connection by its ID within an organization.
 Returns all connection properties including provider settings, protocols, and current status.